• Skip to main content

 adam and eve florence baptistery

-In 1424, Ghiberti was directly entrusted by the Florence jury with the decoration of the door without having to concur with other artists.
-Also, the jury decided to grant to the artist a total interpretative freedom as long as he would have portrayed some of the stories from the Ancient Testament selected by the fine historian Leonardo Bruni.
-The main theme chosen by Ghiberti is the Salvation.
-By carefully organizing the panel dispositions, he wanted to remind to the spectator the importance of God’s sacrifice and to create a raising emotional journey.
+In 1424, the Florence jury entrusted Ghiberti with the decoration of the door.
+He did not have to compete with other artists.
+The jury also decided to grant the artist total freedom as long as he portrayed some of the stories from the Old Testament selected by the fine historian Leonardo Bruni.

 The South Door